IntAttention: A Fully Integer Attention Pipeline for Efficient Edge Inference: Conclusion

 \section{Conclusion}

-This paper presents \textbf{IntAttention}, a fully integer and plug-and-play attention pipeline that eliminates the costly $\mathrm{dequantize}\rightarrow\mathrm{softmax}\rightarrow\mathrm{requantize}$ path in quantized attention.
-By introducing \textbf{IndexSoftmax}, a LUT-based integer replacement for softmax with integer normalization, IntAttention executes end-to-end attention entirely within the integer domain.
-Experiments on Armv8 edge processors show up to \textbf{3.7x} latency reduction and \textbf{61\%} lower energy consumption while maintaining accuracy comparable to baseline.
-These results demonstrate that integer-native attention, not only integer matmuls, is key to unlocking efficient and deployable Transformer inference on edge hardware.
+This paper presents \textbf{IntAttention}, a fully integer attention pipeline that serves as a training-free drop-in replacement for conventional quantized attention.
+By introducing \textbf{IndexSoftmax}, a LUT-based integer softmax replacement with direct integer normalization, IntAttention eliminates the costly $\mathrm{dequantize}\rightarrow\mathrm{softmax}\rightarrow\mathrm{requantize}$ path and preserves an end-to-end integer dataflow from $\mathbf{QK}^\top$ to $\mathbf{PV}$.
+Experiments on Armv8 CPU platforms show that IntAttention achieves up to \textbf{3.7$\times$} latency reduction and \textbf{61\%} lower energy consumption compared with FP16 baselines, while consistently outperforming conventional Quant-Only attention pipelines in efficiency.
+At the same time, IntAttention maintains strong overall fidelity across representative language and vision models, improves over conventional Quant-Only pipelines on more challenging long-context and reasoning settings overall.
+These results suggest that efficient Transformer inference on commodity edge devices requires not only integer matrix multiplications, but also an integer-native attention pipeline that removes the remaining floating-point bottleneck.